 Stories, like sentences, have a beginning, middle and end.
 They tell a story in which something happens (noun + verb = effect).
 The less there are of them, the more they matter.

 No discussion of brevity would be complete without Hemingway, the writer who usually gets credited with creating the six-word story.
-Having combined equal parts poetry and drama, Hemingway whittled “story” down to its essence and came up with this little number, the first micro-fiction:
+Having combined equal parts poetry and drama, Hemingway whittled “story” down to its essence and came up with this little number, the first micro micro-fiction:

 “For sale: Baby shoes, never worn.”